MicrosoftLearning/mslearn-ai-fundamentals/Instructions/Labs/11-ai-search.md

 ## Index the documents

-Once you have the documents in storage, you can use Azure Cognitive Search to extract insights from the documents.
+After you have the documents in storage, you can use Azure Cognitive Search to extract insights from the documents.
 The Azure portal provides an *Import data wizard*.
 With this wizard, you can automatically create an index and indexer for supported data sources.
 You'll use the wizard to create an index, and import your search documents from storage into the Azure Cognitive Search index.

 1. In the Azure portal, browse to your Azure Cognitive Search resource.
 On the **Overview** page, select **Import data**.